-This approach is more progressive than states like Wyoming (where an ex-offender must apply to restore their voting rights) or Delaware (which may require a formal pardon from the Governor).
+This approach is more progressive than states like Wyoming (where a returning citizen must apply to restore their voting rights) or Delaware (which may require a formal pardon from the Governor).

 But fourteen states and the District of Columbia restore voting rights automatically upon release from prison.
 And two states — Vermont and Maine — don’t suspend voting rights at all.

 How do these attitudes shape our national conversation?
 Already, there are seeds of a proposal to end the suspension of voting rights at the Federal level.
 All presidential candidates may have to take a stand.

 If this issue becomes a pillar of criminal justice reform in the next presidential election, what would that mean for Houston?
 Over 30,000 people living in Harris County would gain the right to vote in the upcoming 2020 contest.

 Specifically, I looked at people convicted of felony crimes in Harris County who are still completing their sentence of incarceration or probation, and will not be “off paper” until after October 4, 2020.
 That’s the last day to register to vote in the 2020 presidential election.

 I wanted to understand where these people live, so I did the math and built the maps:

 Sources: Harris County District Clerk, Texas Secretary of State.